jdevfullstack-tutorials/gaming-productivity-specs/README.md

-distance, 1080p is a good starting point for a 27" computer monitor although it's not retina at a normal viewing distance but your eyes can relax.
+distance, 1080p is a good starting point for a 27" computer monitor although it's not retina at a normal viewing distance but our eyes can relax.
-A 4k 32 inches monitor will make things bigger compared to 4k 21 inches monitor, so you're eyes can actually relaxed too.
+A 4k 32 inches monitor will make things bigger compared to a 4k 21 inches monitor, so our eyes can actually relax too.

 In gaming, a 24" 1080p is the optimal one, so that you have a good view at normal